folksable/shake_detector/README.md

 # shake_detector

-A flutter package to detect phone shakes, upgraded version on shake.
+A flutter package to detect phone shakes, upgraded version on shake, pause and resume listening when the app is in background and foreground respectively.

 ## Usage